microsoft/fluentui/rfcs/convergence/exposing-popper-options.md

 ### Shorthand `placement` configuration

-The next step to this proposal is to make sure that all components which use a positioned element should allow users to configure popper through a `placement` prop that is behaves like a shorthand.
+The next step to this proposal is to make sure that all components which use a positioned element should allow users to configure popper through a `placement` prop that behaves like a shorthand.
 An extra helper will be required to resolve shorthand to full popper configuration internally, but the external API for `placement` is very clean for users.

 The usage examples below will detail the usage of this shorthand.